Rosemary: Description

 Rosemary has a fibrous root system.
 It forms an aromatic evergreen shrub with leaves similar to Tsuga needles.
 Forms range from upright to trailing; the upright forms can reach between 4–6 ft tall.
 The leaves are evergreen, 2–4 cm long and 2–5 mm broad, green above, and white below, with dense, short, woolly hair.

-The plant flowers in spring and summer in temperate climates, but the plants can be in constant bloom in warm climates; flowers are white, pink, purple, or deep blue.
+The plant flowers in spring and summer in temperate climates but may be in constant bloom in warm climates; flowers are white, pink, purple, or deep blue.
 The branches are dotted with groups of 2 to 3 flowers down their length.
-Rosemary also tends to flower outside its normal flowering season; it has been known to flower as late as early December, and as early as mid-February (in the Northern Hemisphere).
+Rosemary also tends to flower outside its normal flowering season; it has been known to flower as late as early December and as early as mid-February (in the Northern Hemisphere).
 The plant can live as long as 35 years.

 Similar species

 Salvia jordanii (formerly Rosmarinus eriocalyx) is a closely related species native to Iberia and the Maghreb of Africa.